Lego Marvel Super Heroes 2: Plot

 In a post-credits scene, everything is restored to normal.
 While visiting the Statue of Liberty, Iron Man, Captain America, and Captain Marvel are visited by Ravonna (now known as "Terminatrix"), an elderly Kang, the Supreme Intelligence, Cosmo, and Man-Thing, who ask for their help in fixing a "chronal fracture".

 Audio

-Due to the game being affected by the 2016–17 video game voice actor strike at the time, the cast from the previous game as well from Lego Marvel's Avengers did not return to reprise their roles as they were affiliated with the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA).
-While in favor of a new voice cast, Greg Miller voices Howard the Duck Peter Serafinowicz voices the game's antagonist Kang the Conqueror, and Sacha Dhawan reprised his role as Steel Serpent from the Iron Fist television series Archive recordings of Stan Lee from the previous game were used.
+Due to the 2016–2017 video game voice actor strike, the cast from the previous game as well from Lego Marvel's Avengers did not return to reprise their roles as they were affiliated with SAG-AFTRA.
+While in favor of a new voice cast, Greg Miller voices Howard the Duck, Peter Serafinowicz voices the game's antagonist Kang the Conqueror, and Sacha Dhawan reprised his role as Steel Serpent from the Iron Fist television series.
+Archive recordings of Stan Lee from the previous game were used to portray his character.